 Our School's strategic plan articulates our goals, including our emphasis on curricular quality; our investment in supporting our faculty's teaching, service, and research; and our commitment to provide a technology-rich, engaging online learning environment that involves global opportunities.

 The School of Information shares detailed information about our assessment processes, including performance data which is posted on our public website.
 In 2014, the School of Information received the Online Learning Consortium's Outstanding Online Program Award for its MLIS program.
-The School is also a member of Quality Matters (QM); is fully accredited by the American Library Association (ALA) and by the Council for Accreditation for Educator Preparation (CAEP).
+The School is also a member of Quality Matters (QM); is fully accredited by the American Library Association (ALA) and by the California Commission on Teacher Credentialing.
 San Jose State University is fully accredited by the Western Association of Schools and Colleges (WASC).

-Several online specialized certificate programs are also offered, including a Certificate in Big Data for individuals pursuing careers in the data science field, and an Advanced Certificate in Strategic Management of Digital Assets and Services for people looking to gain practical skills needed to manage the increasing variety of digital information.
+Several online specialized certificate programs are also offered, including an Advanced Certificate in Strategic Management of Digital Assets and Services for people looking to gain practical skills needed to manage the increasing variety of digital information.
 For those who already hold a master's degree, the school offers a Post-Master's Certificate in Library and Information Science, designed for working professionals who want to stay current with emerging trends.

 Through a partnership with Queensland University of Technology, one of Australia's top research institutions, the school's doctoral students can earn a PhD.